google/digitalbuildings/ontology/docs/model_hvac.md

     condensing water.
 *   **Dry Cooler (`DC`)**: a water-side device that cools water sensibly through air flow over its coil.
-*   **Dedicated Outside Air System Unit (`DOAS`)**: an air-side device that typically provides conditioned air to other downstream distribution equipment.
-They typically have heat recover between the supply and exhaust air streams.
-They must have both supply and exhaust sides, and must provide single pass air flow (i.e. they do not allow recirculation of air).
-TODO:
-    Define these in the ontology.
 *   **Duct Furnace (`DFR`)**: an air-side device that provides heat to the hot deck of a dual-duct system.
 Must provide hot air to a hot deck.
 *   **Duct Heater (`DH`)**: an air-side device that provides heat to an